Bishop Museum of Science and Nature: History

-Founded in 1946 by community leaders, the South Florida Museum opened in 1947 on Bradenton's Memorial Pier with the Montague Tallant collection of Florida's First Peoples pre- and immediate post-contact archaeological material as well as collections relating to the scientific and cultural history of southwest Florida and Manatee County.
+Founded in 1946 by community leaders, the South Florida Museum opened in 1947 on Bradenton's Memorial Pier with the Montague Tallant collection of Florida's First Peoples pre- and immediate post-contact archaeological material, as well as collections relating to the scientific and cultural history of southwest Florida and Manatee County.
 The Museum emerged as a leading cultural organization in the community, providing educational programs and field trips to tens of thousands of students through the years.
-In 1949 an exhibition pool for a baby manatee was added and Baby Snoots became an instant attractions as well as the official mascot of Manatee County.
+In 1949, an exhibition pool for a baby manatee was added, and Baby Snoots became an instant attraction and official mascot of Manatee County.

-Having outgrown its space at the pier, construction started on a new facility at the present location which would include a larger aquarium pool as well as a Spanish Courtyard and planetarium.
+Having outgrown its space at the pier, construction began on a new facility at the present location, which included a larger aquarium pool, a Spanish Courtyard, and a planetarium.
 The new, expanded facility opened in October 1966.
 In 1980 the expanded Spanish Plaza opened, emphasizing the area's Spanish heritage with a full-scale replica of Hernando DeSoto's home in Barcarrota, Spain, a 16th-century chapel, and a fountain with a bronze sculpture of DeSoto on Horseback.
-In 1993, the newly designed and massively expanded Parker Manatee Aquarium joined the South Florida Museum Complex and became a part of the Manatee Rehabilitation Network with a 60,000 gallon pool capable of housing up to three adult manatees.
+In 1993, the newly designed and massively expanded Parker Manatee Aquarium joined the South Florida Museum Complex and became a part of the Manatee Rehabilitation Network with a 60,000-gallon pool capable of housing up to three adult manatees.

 In 2000, a campaign known as "Strengthening the Legacy" raised funds to renovate the Museum's permanent exhibits.
 The ambitious renovation transformed the Museum and established it as a leading natural and cultural history museum on Florida's Gulf Coast.
 In 2001, a devastating fire damaged the Bishop Planetarium, education and administrative wing, prolonging renovations.
-In 2002 phase I of the exhibit renovation opened to the public on the first floor.
-After a significant grant from the federal government and support from the community, a new state-of-the-art planetarium and theatre opened in 2005.
-Phase II of the renovation of the second floor continued in 2006.
-Second floor renovations include a new medical gallery, patron's gallery, visible storage galleries, river heritage hall, and an environmental wing of exhibits depicting Florida pine uplands, riverine, estuarine and gulf waters habitats.
+In 2002, the exhibit renovation opened to the public on the first floor.
+After a significant federal grant and community support, a new state-of-the-art planetarium and theatre opened in 2005.
+Renovations of the second floor continued in 2006.
+Second-floor renovations included a new medical gallery, patrons' gallery, visible storage galleries, river heritage hall, and an environmental wing of exhibits depicting Florida pine uplands, riverine, estuarine, and gulf waters habitats.

-In 2012, the Museum celebrated its 65th anniversary and in 2013, Snooty's 65th birthday.
+In 2012, the Museum celebrated its 65th anniversary, and in 2013, Snooty's 65th birthday.
 Snooty died on July 23, 2017, shortly after celebrating his 69th birthday.
 He was the oldest manatee in the world at the time of his death.

-On April 10, 2019, the South Florida Museum announced its new name - The Bishop Museum of Science and Nature.
+The museum was renamed to its current name on April 10, 2019.